kindtek/devels-playground/README.md

 # Idle Hands are the **Developer's Workshop**

-## One line of code will free up your time and energy to do more productive things when you need to set up a Windows 10+ developer environment (macOS support coming soon).
-With little more than a few key strokes you will have a suite of development tools at your fingertips.
-Notable Windows features turned on in the process will be WSL2, Hyper-V, Windows Terminal (with upgraded powershell).
-Notable developer applications include Github CLI, VSCode, Docker Desktop, and WinGet
+## One line of code will free up your time and energy to do more productive things when you need to set up a Windows 10+ (macOS support coming soon) machine with must-have development software.
+With little more than a few key strokes you will have a suite of software such as Github, VSCode, Docker Desktop installed as well as all the necessary optimizations required make them operate smoothly with WSL

 &nbsp;

-## When all the above software is finished installing, there will be an option to launch the Devel's Playground WSL Docker import tool.
+## When set up is complete, there will be an option to launch the Devel's Playground WSL Docker import tool.
 It demonstrates how easy it is to wrap this portable containerized developer environment around a separate standalone repo

 &nbsp;